defunkt/colored/README.md

 ## Usage in Other Classes

-You can decorate and color not just strings.
+With this gem you can add color to not just strings, but to any other class. `String` class is automatically decorated as soon as `require 'colored2'` is parsed by the ruby interpreter.
+Note that future versions may refrain from auto-requiring `colored2/strings`, and rely on explicitly requiring components they need colorized, eg `require 'colored2/numbers'`.

-To color numbers, require the following file, which automatically decorates `Fixnum` and `Float`.
+To color numbers, require the following file, which automatically decorates `Integer` and `Float`.
 You can also add color methods to the `Object`.
 Finally, you can add the methods to any custom class by including the `Colored2` Module.

 Below is an `IRB` — session that shows a slightly more advanced usage.